NJ State Senator Declan O’Scanlon (R-Monmouth), an interesting figure in New Jersey cannabis, has announced he’s open to limited medical homegrow.

 No legal state has destroyed their underground market.

-O’Scanlon voted against the enabling legislation.
+O’Scanlon voted against the cannabis referendum enabling legislation.
 Many thought he would possibly vote for it.
-He had seemed amenable to passage.
+He had seemed amenable to its passage.
 However, O’Scanlon joined with other Republicans to give the decriminalization bill an overwhelming majority.

 He was a strong supporter of the Jake Honig Act passed in 2019 to expand the medical cannabis program after the comprehensive cannabis bill failed to pass that spring.